 2. Transform your idea into business

 This entails conducting a market research and creating a business plan.
 Assess whether your business idea will work or not.
 This can be done by asking potential consumers if there is a demand on the product or service you intend to introduce to the market.
 At this stage, you also need to describe your target costumers and your market size.
-On your Source, identify what assets are needed prior to starting your business.
+On your business plan, identify what assets are needed prior to starting your business.
 Moreover, having a ballpark figure of your outlays and revenues will help put your mind at ease.

 3. Secure your cash flow